ArabellaCM/IronhackMidProjectOADAteam/README.md

 # IronhackMidProject

-This repository contains the group project by the ... team for the Ironhack Mid-Bootcamp Project.
+This repository contains the group project by the OADA team for the Ironhack Mid-Bootcamp Project.

 # Team
 BootCamp : Ironhack Berlin Data Analytics Full-Time January Cohort /